 At Stamford Park Trust, we believe that we should provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual student.
 We recognise the importance of providing an environment within our settings that will help children feel safe and respected.
 We recognise the importance of enabling children to talk openly and feel confident that they will be listened to.
 We recognise that all adults in our trust have a full and active part to play in protecting our students from harm.
 We will work with families and our students to build an understanding of our responsibilities to ensure the welfare of all children, including the need for referrals to other agencies in some situations is at the heart of what we do

 All Trust staff and volunteers have a responsibility to provide a safe environment in which children can learn and should make sure their approach is child-centered.
 This means that they should consider, at all times, what is in the best interests of the child and fulfil their legal responsibilities to identify children who may need early help or who are suffering, or are likely to suffer, significant harm.
+Early help is defined as support for children of all ages that improves a family resilience and outcomes or reduces the chance of a problem getting worse.

 The Trust recognises that all its academies and colleges also play a crucial role in preventative education.
 This is in the context of a whole-academy approach to preparing students for life in modern Britain, and a culture of zero tolerance of any forms of discrimination against all of the protected characteristics and any forms of sexual violence and harassment.
 This will be underpinned by the academies’: